The Bellevue Paperless Office

 - In 2003, Congress passed the Fair and Accurate Credit Reporting Act (FACTA), which also requires business to properly safeguard and store personal information of employees and customers and properly destroy them.
 Obviously, if documents are systematically converted to a digital format, it is easier to store, retrieve, and ultimately destroy this sensitive information.

 Consider this—a single 80 gigabyte hard drive can hold 2.7 million documents and costs only $120.
-In order to store 2.7 million paper documents would require 68 four-drawer file cabinets, and the cost of one cabinet itself is more than $120.
-With all this to keep in mind, it is no wonder that a growing number of companies are making the decision to go paperless, and with the help of Bellevue Document Scanning your business can do it too!
+To store 2.7 million paper documents, it would require 68 four-drawer file cabinets.
+The cost of one cabinet itself is more than $120.
+Keeping this in mind, it is no wonder a growing number of companies are making the decision to go paperless.
+And, with the help of Bellevue Document Scanning, your business can do it too!

 Get Free Quotes on Document Scanning Services Near You